nemonik/hands-on-DevOps/readme.md

 {"name":"nemonik/zap2docker-stable","tags":["2.8.0"]}
 ```

-We see have version `2.8.0` available, so will pull and run this tagged container.
+We see have version `2.8.0` available, so will pull and run this tagged container inspecting the `nemonik/helloworld-web` container we deployed to the `toolchain` vagrant in the prior section vice spinning up an instance on `development`.

 ```
 docker pull 192.168.0.11:5000/nemonik/zap2docker-stable:2.8.0